 Adderall

 Adderall is a prescription drug used and abused on college campuses nationwide.
 Students are taking Adderall to make themselves more alert in order to improve their academic performance- studying and/or test-taking.
-It is also used for enhancing one’s social engagement, making users more talkative and energetic.
-Amphetamine and Dextroamphetamine are the two main components that make up Adderall.
+It is also used to enhance one’s social engagement, making users more talkative and energetic.
+Amphetamine and Dextroamphetamine are the two main components that makeup Adderall.
 It serves as a stimulant for the central nervous system, which can often lead to anxiety and even sleep deprivation.
-Users claim that taking Adderall makes them more alert and focused on what they are doing, hence why college students are using it for academic purposes.
+Users claim that taking Adderall makes them more alert and focused on what they are doing, which is why college students use it for academic purposes.
 One of the more dangerous uses of Adderall is in social settings.
 People often use it if they have social anxiety or are not the most outgoing person.

 When taken in a party setting, users will often combine it with alcohol if they’re not thinking straight.
 With Adderall being a stimulant and alcohol a depressant, the two drugs mixed can lead to several health and safety risks.
 Most drugs, if not all, should NOT be mixed with alcohol or other drugs.